 We also provide bespoke training and executive education programmes on constitutional, political and parliamentary issues.
 In recent years we have hosted development programmes focused on parliamentary strengthening and public engagement for delegations of MPs, government officials and civil society campaigners from countries such as Argentina, Burma, China, Egypt, Iraq, Jordan, Norway, Serbia, South Africa, and Vietnam.
 Find out more about our range of programmes and what we can offer.

-We have run a national mock elections programme in schools for over 50 years and it is now the biggest mock elections programme anywhere in the world.
-At the 2010 general election 250,000 pupils took part and in the last decade, since it went online, one million young people have been given their first taste of elections through ‘YVote’ Mock Elections.
-The programme provides schools with all the ballot papers, campaign guidance, rosette templates and other supporting materials they need to organise an event that mirrors the excitement and buzz of a real election.
-The Society aggregates the results from schools across the country to create a ‘national Y Vote result’ offering interesting insights into what young people think about politics at each national election.
+For over 50 years the Hansard Society has run national mock elections in schools and colleges across the country, making it the biggest mock elections programme anywhere in the world.
+At the 2010 general election 250,000 students took part and in the last decade, since it went online, one million young people have been given their first taste of how elections work.
+Our Mock Elections toolkit provides schools with all the resources and advice needed to organise an event that mirrors the excitement and buzz of a real election, from registering to vote to the count – and everything in between.
+The Society aggregates the results from schools across the country to create a national result offering a unique insight into what young people think about politics during a national election.
+You can register for our free Mock Elections toolkit at www.mockelections.co.uk and find out what other schools are doing over on our Mock Elections blog.

 People to Parliament